Notebook / Infrastructure / 004

 The three pillars and the thread between them

-The correlation ID is the key that connects all three.
-In this stack, OpenTelemetry generates a globally unique 128-bit trace_id for every incoming HTTP request.
+In this stack, OpenTelemetry generates a unique trace_id for every incoming request.
 That ID is:

 • propagated automatically to every downstream HTTP call via the W3C traceparent header